 The first thing we need to do is, of course, open up Marmalead in your browser.

 Search is the very first feature you’re going to see whenever you log into Marmalead.
 This is where you’ll want to start; it’s our square one.
 One of the things you’ll be thinking about whenever you search for keywords, of course, is what are you selling?
 This is super important.

 You want to make sure to use keywords that buyers are searching for and that they’re engaged with.
 You’ll want to make sure there’s not too much competition.
 Keywords that are really going to help your listings stand out in search, as opposed to just being lost in the void of all of the thousands and thousands of Esty Listings that are out there.

 Marmalead’s search tool is designed to help you figure out which keywords are going to be best for your Esty Listings.

 One of the ways we recommend using Marmalead’s search tool is to start vague with your keyword research, then niche down as you go.
-We’re going to use this as an example today for someone who sells t-shirts.
-So one of the things that you’re going to think of when adding Etsy tags to your t-shirt listings is, what type of t-shirt are you creating?
+We will use this as an example today for someone who sells t-shirts.
+So one of the things you’re going to think of when adding Etsy tags to your t-shirt listings is, what type of t-shirt are you creating?

-Naturally, the first thing we’re going to do is type in, fall t-shirt into Marmalead.
+Naturally, the first thing we will do is type in ‘fall t-shirt’ into Marmalead.
 You’re then going to analyze that keyword in Marmalead to see how this keyword is going to work in your Etsy shop.